USS Philippine Sea (CG-58): Operational history

 Starting on 23 September 2014, USS Philippine Sea fired Tomahawk missiles in the Persian Gulf at sites in Syria, targeting Islamic State of Iraq and the Levant's command-and-control centers, training camps and weapons depots.
 The operation was expected to last several hours, with the first explosions from Tomahawk missiles heard near Raqqa in northern Syria.
 The USS Philippine Sea was part of the carrier strike group.

-In May 2021, the cruiser's homeport was shifted to Naval Station Norfolk, Virginia.
+In June 2021, Philippine Sea left her homeport Naval Station Mayport, Florida to her new homeport Naval Station Norfolk, Virginia.